irods/irods-legacy/iRODS/clients/fuse/README.txt

 -------
-1) Our current FUSE implmentation does not support parallel operations but fuse-2.7.1 and later releases deploy "Read Ahead" which is a parallel operation and can cause iRods Fuse to hang.
+1) Our current FUSE implmentation does not support parallel operations but fuse-2.7.1 and later releases deploy "Read Ahead" which is a parallel operation and can cause iRODS Fuse to hang.
 The work around is:

 a) install fuse-2.7.0